Jan 13, 2020

 Non-Judgmentally: This means being open and willing to have a full range of experiences, even the painful ones.
 Our minds are wonderful at making evaluations of others and ourselves.
 We typically qualify our life experiences as “good” or “bad” and react to these labels: do more of what’s good and less of what’s bad.
 In mindfulness, we work toward a willingness to sit with both pleasant and unpleasant experiences without attempting to avoid or change them.
 When we put all the pieces together, it reads like this: making the conscious decision to shift the focus of awareness to the here and now while being open to the range of our experiences.

-If you look back at Jon Kabat-Zinn’s definition of mindfulness, the words peace, relaxation, and happiness aren’t part of it.
+If you look back at Kabat-Zinn’s definition of mindfulness, the words peace, relaxation, and happiness aren’t included.
 Nor is there a reference to controlling painful and unwanted thoughts and feelings.
 In fact, mindfulness is just the opposite of searching for tranquility or avoiding unwanted experiences.
 The practice asks us to make room for, rather than suppress, even painful thoughts and feelings.
 This means holding expectations of outcome lightly, and noticing (i.e., paying attention to) whatever shows up.

 One great way to practice non-judgmental mindfulness is to practice acceptance – and vice versa.
 There’s a Lyra blog about practicing acceptance, so I won’t reinvent that wheel.
 In the context of mindfulness, practicing acceptance can help you change your goal from seeking comfort and relief to allowing any and all thoughts, feelings, and sensations.